Last updated: June 2026 · Written by Alen Marrick

 How far is it from London?

-90 minutes by car via M23/A23, or 2.5 hours by train (Victoria to Eastbourne, then bus 12/13).
+90 minutes by car via M23/A23, or around 2 hours by train — Victoria to Seaford (1h 25min via Lewes, then 25-min walk to the cliffs) is the simplest option.
+Victoria to Eastbourne direct (90 min) then bus 12X to Birling Gap is the alternative.
 Most Londoners leave by 7:30am to arrive before parking fills up.
 See detailed London travel guide →

 Do I need to book anything in advance?

 No booking needed for the walk itself—the cliffs are free and public.
-Parking is pay-on-arrival (£4–5).
+Parking is pay-on-arrival.
 However, accommodation in peak season (July–August) should be booked weeks ahead, and the Birling Gap café can have hour-long queues on sunny Saturdays.

 What's the actual walk like?

-Imagine climbing up and down seven hills in a row, each about 100m high, all along a cliff edge.
+Imagine climbing up and down seven hills in a row, each roughly 60–75m tall, all along a cliff edge.
 It's spectacular but physically demanding—3-4 hours for the full route.
 The paths are clear but uneven.
 See detailed route breakdown or explore easier short walks.

 What if I'm not very fit?